 Immunisation for pre-teenage children

-There are immunisations on the National Immunisation Programme for children to have at age 11 (both boys and girls) and 12 years old (girls only).
+There are immunisations on the National Immunisation Schedule for all children to have at age 11 and 12 years old.
 These immunisations are offered in year 7 and 8 at school by the Public Health School Based Service but they are also available at your family doctor if you would prefer to have your child immunised there.
 The Public Health School Based Service will send a consent form home with your child from school, in the earlier part of the school year (usually around March) for you to complete offering these immunisations.
 If you are wanting to have the immunisations at your GP or your child has already had them you can indicate this to the Public Health School Based Service on the consent form.

 There is a “drop in” immunisation clinic every Monday from 1-3.30pm at the Napier Health Centre childrens clinic, Wellesley Road.